 "Merry Christmas, Sonic," the teenaged fox said as he handed the hedgehog his change.

 "Merry Christmas to you too, Alex," Sonic replied, reading the name tag on the youth's shirt.
-As the two hedgehogs walked away they could hear Alex literally squeal in delight at serving Sonic the hedgehog.
-"Must be his first day here," Sonic stated, before a little mischief entered his voice, "Usually they give me the pretzels for free and throw in a free pretzel dog while their at it."
+As the two hedgehogs walked away they could hear Alex literally squeal in delight at serving Sonic the Hedgehog.

 "Stop it," Amy said with almost a straight face, almost.
 They made their way over to the elevator that had been pointed out by the sign earlier.
 Sonic inwardly groaned as they reached the silver doors of the 'sardine can' as he so lovingly called it.
 It wasn't that he was necessarily frightened of elevators, but something about being enclosed in a small area rubbed his fur the wrong way and he'd prefer to take the stairs any day.
-This elevator was particularly irritating for him though, because even though it was a bit more spacious then most others he'd encountered, probably to accommodate large crowds, this particular mall thought it would be even more splendid to have the 'sardine can' descend through a cascade of fish, reefs, and bubbles.
+This elevator was particularly irritating for him though, because, despite it being a bit more spacious than most others he'd encountered, probably to accommodate large crowds, this particular mall thought it would be even more splendid to have the 'sardine can' descend through a cascade of fish, reefs, and bubbles.
 That meant water on all four sides for seventeen stories, a total of two whole minutes.
 This did frighten him.

 "I know," he mumbled stepping on as well and swearing to find the person responsible for building this twenty story monster and giving them a piece of his mind.
 Then his face lit up as he saw it sitting right across from the elevator, or more correctly standing.
 It was a drink machine with everything from water and passion fruit drinks to soda and hot chocolate.

 "Amy, wait!"
 Sonic shouted as he reached out, bags and all, and stopped the doors from shutting.
-He could feel the familiar tinge of thirst in his throat and a nice beverage sounded really good about then.
+He could feel the familiar tinge of thirst in his throat and a nice beverage sounded really good.